kengyuchen/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Side-channel Analysis on Cryptography
+- Side-channel Analysis
-- Applied Cryptography
+- Theoretical and Applied Cryptography

 # Education to show in About widget
 education: